/ By The Thyolo House

 The thing that surprises first-time visitors most is the silence.
 Thyolo is rural enough, and the estate large enough, that after about 9 PM the only sounds are crickets, the occasional owl, and once or twice a year the distant cough of a leopard from the forest.
 There is no light pollution to speak of — Limbe is twenty minutes away by car but invisible at night — and on a moonless evening the Milky Way is so clear it looks photoshopped.

-This is the moment, statistically, when guests start asking whether they can extend by a night.
-We see it most weekends.
+This is the moment, statistically, when guests start asking whether they can extend by a night. it happens often.
 People arrive thinking two nights, end up wanting four.
-The pace of a boutique hotel on a working estate is slower than a lodge built purely for tourism, and that slowness is most of the point.
+The pace of a boutique hotel on a tea-country property is slower than a lodge built purely for tourism, and that slowness is most of the point.

 If you're trying to decide between us and the other boutique hotels Malawi keeps in this corner — Huntingdon House at Satemwa, Kara O'Mula at Mulanje, Pumulani on the lake — our piece on the wider boutique lodge landscape in Malawi lays out which property suits which kind of traveller.
 The honest answer is that most serious Malawi trips use two or three of these as a chain rather than picking one and staying put.